![]() |

 --disable-mode <mode>

 This option allows to disable certain eMMC/SD card modes from autodetection.
-The modes hs26
+Modes with the hs-prefix are determined for eMMC devices, others are for SD card devices.

---max-seg <number>
+--max-seg <max>

 Maximum number of segments per request.
 This number is announced to the virtio interface and is also relevant for the required bounce buffer size, see below.
-Default is 64.

 --client <cap_name>